MDLlife/blog/content/en/2019-03-11-mdl-chess-champ-winner-is.md

 MDL prizes are distributed today.
 </center>

-That's not exactly over for this competition, though.
-We're preparing the list of interesting games, where the community will vote for the Most Exciting Game in our official Telegram group.
-The opponents who win by voting will receive 14,756 MDL each.
+It's not exactly over for this competition, though.
+We're preparing a list of interesting games, which the community will vote on for Most Exciting Game in our official Telegram group.
+Those who win the vote will receive 14,756 MDL each.

-Join our group on Telegram to vote and be the first to know: https://t.me/MDL_Talent_Hub
+Join our group on Telegram to vote and be the first to know: [t.me/MDL_Talent_Hub](https://t.me/MDL_Talent_Hub)

-Look forward to more competitions to come when you’ll be able to show your talent and get involved with the MDL community.
+Look forward to more competitions to come, when you’ll be able to show your talent and get involved with the MDL community.